Plant

 Once cauliflower bolts, there’s not much you can do to stop it.
 Flowers form on its head and cannot be removed to slow the bolting process due to their small size.

-As with all plants, to protect cauliflower from bolting, it’s important not to allow its roots to become overheated by regularly watering – I generally find a deep watering once or twice weekly suffices for my cauliflower plants.
+As with all plants, to protect cauliflower from bolting, it’s important not to allow its roots to become overheated by regularly watering.
+Generally a deep watering once or twice weekly suffices cauliflower plants.

 If you live in an extremely warm region, adding shade cloth above your rows as another measure to help cool them down may help further.